secondbit/wendy/README.md

 ## Status
 [![Build Status](https://secure.travis-ci.org/secondbit/wendy.png)](http://travis-ci.org/secondbit/wendy)

-**Alpha**: Wendy is still in active development.
+**Beta1**: Wendy is still in active development.
 It should not be used for mission-critical software.
-While it *appears* to function as it should, we're still testing it to make sure there aren't any issues.
+It has been beat on a little, but there are probably still bugs we haven't found or fixed.

 ## Requirements